mesur-io/ntru-key-encapsulation/draft-fluhrer-crfg-ntru.md

 Assuming Bob received Alice's public key H correctly, and Alice recieved Bob's ciphertext C correctly, they will derive the same shared secret.

+## Private and Public Key Generation

+To generate a public/private keypair, we can follow this procedure:

+- Sample a random F using the sample_iid procedure

+- Sample a random G using the sample_fixed_type procedure

+- Multiply each coefficient of G by 3

+- Compute FG_inv = Inverse( F * G ) (this computation is done modulo q)

+- Compute H = FG_inv * G * G (modulo q)

+- Compute H_inv = FG_inv * F * F (modulo q)

+- Compute F_inv = Inverse( F ) (this computation is done modulo 3)

+- Sample a random 32 byte value S randomly

+The resulting public key is the value H (serialized by the pack_Rq0 procedure); the resulting private key are the values F, H_inv, F_inv and S.  Any other intermediate values should be securely disposed.

 # Parameter Sets

 ~~~